1 Piece-Ground Dog Anchor Peg-Gen 2

 What We Thought

 Very impressed.
 Up until the Ground Dogs, we have just been using standard straight shaft tent pegs that we hammer in.
 In most cases, they have been ok, but we have certainly gone through a few tent pegs.
 The almost always bend and you can’t use them again.
 Most become rusty only after a few uses.
-We also found we had to carry lots of them in various sizes to suit all types of ground that we were on.
+We also found we had to carry lots of them in various sizes.
+This is to suit all types of ground that we were on.

 Another great benefit we found was getting the pegs out of the ground.
-Previously, I had to get another tent peg or claw hammer out to try and pry out stubborn pegs, but found it easy with the Ground Dogs just to put the drill in reverse and out they come.
+Previously, I had to get another tent peg or claw hammer out to try and pry out stubborn pegs.
+But found it easy with the Ground Dogs just to put the drill in reverse and out they come.